Best Canadian Business Accounts for Global Payments in 2025

 Frequently Asked Questions (FAQ)

-With most banks, you can only hold USD.
-Venn lets you hold, convert, and send in over 30 currencies, so you don’t get hit with conversion fees every time you pay an overseas vendor.
+With most traditional banks, you are limited to holding only USD.
+Digital platforms like Venn offer multi-currency accounts that let you hold, convert, and send in over 30 major currencies (including CAD, USD, GBP, and EUR).
+This allows you to manage conversions strategically and avoid being "double-converted" every time you pay an overseas vendor.

 The comparative information provided on this page is based on publicly available sources and is accurate to the best of our knowledge as of September 20, 2025.
 Features, pricing, and terms may change without notice.
 For the latest information, please consult each provider’s official website directly.
 All trademarks and product names are the property of their respective owners.
 Their use does not imply any affiliation with or endorsement by those brands.